 You might feel guilty for not being able to do it all yourself, or nervous about trusting a stranger in your loved one’s home.
 These feelings are normal.
 To avoid burnout, family caregivers need support.
 One of the best ways to get that support is by hiring a home health aide, sometimes called a personal care assistant.

 Finding the right person brings peace of mind, but it takes time and planning.
-This guide walks you through how to assess your needs, understand the difference between using an agency and hiring an individual, and ask the right questions to keep the person in your care safe.
+This guide walks you through how to assess your needs, understanding the difference between using an agency or hiring an individual, and asking the right questions to keep the person in your care safe.

 Step 1: Understand Your Loved One’s Care Needs